Arvind to open 50 new Arrow stores in smaller cities in FY19

 Each store is about 1,000 sq ft and according to Dhingra, the company is spending about Rs 50 lakh per store, for redesigning them.

 Besides Arrow, other licenced international brands of Arvind include Gant, Nautica, Izod, US Polo Association, Elle, Ed Hardy, Hanes, Cherokee, and Geoffrey Beene.
-The company also has a portfolio of 12 of its own brands.Arvind has a joint venture with PVH Corp. for the Tommy Hilfiger and Calvin Klein businesses in India.
-It also runs value retail chain Megamart.
+The company also has a portfolio of 12 of its own brands.Arvind has a joint venture with PVH Corp for the Tommy Hilfiger and Calvin Klein businesses in India.